 4. The Cranberry Panic of the ’60s Is Why It’s Your ’80s Ingredient

-In November 1959, cranberries in the Pacific Northwest were discovered to contain traces of an herbicide used to kill bog weeds that also caused cancer in lab rats.
-The U.S. Secretary of Health put Americans on high alert regarding the tart fruit, causing the cranberry industry to suffer gravely.
-To recover, a collective of growers known as Ocean Spray started publishing recipe booklets to encourage the use of cranberries in all of its solid and liquid forms once again, thus bringing cranberry juice cocktail back into popularity.
+In November 1959, cranberries in the Pacific Northwest were discovered with traces of aminotriazole, an herbicide used to kill bog weeds that also caused cancer in lab rats.
+The U.S. Secretary of Health put Americans on high alert regarding the tart fruit, crushing the cranberry industry.
+To recover, a collective of growers known as Ocean Spray started publishing recipe booklets to encourage the use of cranberries in all of its solid and liquid forms once again, thus bringing cranberry juice cocktail back into popularity (this may have also led to the Sea Breeze).
+In Cecchini’s Cosmopolitan, the juice gave the drink a rosy tone, similar to the ones with grenadine at the Odeon but not so syrupy sweet.

-5. Ocean Spray Is Easy, but You Can Riff
+5. Ocean Spray Is Standard, but You Can Riff

 6. Carrie Didn’t Sip One Until Season 2

-While it may seem as though the drink was the fifth friend on “Sex and the City,” the Cosmo didn’t actually make an appearance on the show until the second episode of the second season—more than a decade after the drink’s invention.
+While it may seem as though the drink was the fifth friend on “Sex and the City,” the Cosmo didn’t make an appearance on the show until the second episode of the second season—more than a decade after the drink’s invention.
+Since then, though, it remained a staple of the show.